 When you have a Backward Compatibility policy on your schema, you can evolve schemas by deleting portions, but you cannot add information.
+New fields can be added only if a default value is also provided for them.

 Forward Compatibility

 Indicates that an existing schema is compatible with subsequent versions of the schema.
 That means the data written from new version of the schema can still be read with old version of the schema.